Kaley Cuoco: 2017–present: Harley Quinn animated series and The Flight Attendant

 In October 2017, Cuoco founded Yes, Norman Productions, a television production company which entered an exclusive multi-year first-look production deal with Warner Bros.
 Television.
 Her first project through Yes, Norman was an adaptation of the book The Flight Attendant, written by author Chris Bohjalian, which was developed into a comedy-drama series of the same name.
 Cuoco starred in the series as Cassie Bowden, and also served as executive producer.
 The Flight Attendant premiered on November 26, 2020, on WarnerMedia's streaming platform HBO Max to widespread critical acclaim, and was renewed for a second season on December 18, 2020.

 In October 2018, it was announced that Cuoco would voice the title character of the DC Universe adult animation series Harley Quinn, and also serve as executive producer.
 The series premiered on November 29, 2019, to critical acclaim.
 In September 2020, it was announced that the series was renewed for a third season and would move to HBO Max.

-In August 2019, it was announced that Cuoco would executive produce the upcoming CBS comedy Pretty, which is written and also executive produced by Lindsey Kraft and Santina Muha.
-In April 2020, Cuoco joined the cast of the upcoming action comedy film The Man from Toronto as the female lead alongside Kevin Hart and Woody Harrelson.
+In April 2020, Cuoco joined the cast of the action comedy film The Man from Toronto as the female lead alongside Kevin Hart and Woody Harrelson.
+During May 2021, her production company expanded its Warner Bros.

-In March 2021, it was announced that Cuoco would play Doris Day in an upcoming limited series based on A. E. Hotchner's 1976 biography, Doris Day: Her Own Story.
-She will also serve as an executive producer of the series.
-In May 2021, her production company expanded its Warner Bros.
 Television overall deal.

-In 2023, Cuoco launched an online pet product business entitled, "Oh Norman!".
+In 2023, Cuoco launched an online pet product business called "Oh Norman!".